Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     ```

 2. Sync project with Gradle files.

-### Add permissions

-To report events to Amplitude, add the INTERNET permission to your `AndroidManifest.xml` file.
+3. To report events to Amplitude, add the INTERNET permission to your `AndroidManifest.xml` file:
     `<uses-permission android:name="android.permission.INTERNET" />`

-For Android 6.0 (Marshmallow) and above, explicitly add the `READ_PHONE_STATE` permission to fetch phone related information.

-`<uses-permission android:name="android.permission.READ_PHONE_STATE" />`
+4. For Android 6.0 (Marshmallow) and higher, explicitly add the `READ_PHONE_STATE` permission to fetch phone related information. `<uses-permission android:name="android.permission.READ_PHONE_STATE" />`

-## Importing

-Import Amplitude into any file that uses it.
+After you've installed the SDK and its dependencies, import Amplitude into any file that uses it.

 === "Java"